oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_lists.rst

   - **Dynamic** lists are updated as soon as any changes have taken place in the system.

-  - **On demand** lists will be updated only following the user request (:ref:`refresh the grid <user-guide-ui-components-grid-action-buttons>` in the View page of the Marketing List record)."
+  - **On demand** lists will be updated only following the user request (:ref:`refresh the grid <doc-grids-actions-refresh>` on the view page of the marketing list record)."
   "**Owner**","Limits the list of users that can manage the marketing list to the users,  whose :ref:`roles <user-guide-user-management-permissions>` allow managing marketing lists of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."